d1msk1y/d1msk1y/README.md

 PostgreSQL | MongoDB | Ruby | Ruby on Rails | JavaScript | HTML/CSS | C++
 ```

-I excel in C#, Go, Rust(Tauri), and TypeScript.
+I excel in .NET and Node.js development.
-As my main OS, I tend to use Linux as it has not only become integral to my workflow but has also given me a
-foundational knowldge of Bash scripting.
+I had used Linux as my main OS for more over a year, which had not only become integral to my workflow but had also given me the foundational knowldge of Bash scripting and other Linux components

 <details>
     <summary><b>:floppy_disk: GitHub Stats</b></summary>